 So how can you increase concentration and get back your razor-sharp brain?

-Here are nine simple things you can do to increase your focus.
+Here are ten simple things you can do to increase your focus.

 Fuel Your Body With Nutritious Foods